-It is the policy of Hemingford Public Schools to comply with the Children's Internet Protection Act (CIPA).
-With respect to the District's computer network, the District shall: (a) prevent user access to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; (b) provide for the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications; (c) prevent unauthorized access, including so-called "hacking," and other unlawful activities online; (d) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (e) implement measures designed to restrict minors' access to materials (visual or non-visual) that are harmful to minors.
+- 1. The school district will comply with the Children's Internet Protection Act (CIPA).
+With respect to the district's computer network, the district shall use reasonable means to: - a) prevent user access to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications - b) provide for the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications - c) prevent unauthorized access, including so-called "hacking," and other unlawful activities online - d) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors - e) implement measures designed to restrict minors' access to materials (visual or non-visual) that are harmful to minors